5eabass/passgen/README.md

 [+] Thanks to the cryptography functions used (sha256), either the service and the master password cannot be retrieve from the generated one

-[+] The service name act as a salt in the sha256 function
+[+] The service name acts as a salt in the sha256 function

 [+] In order to add some entropy the final generated password is a base64 of the hash obtained.

 [+] To conclude, given a service name like "facebook" & a master password, you obtain :

-- an unbrute-forcable password
+- an non brute-forcable password
-- even if the service database leaks, your master password and every password of the other services remain protected
+- even if the service's database leaks, your master password and every password of the other services remain protected
 - the program doesn't need to keep your master password to work